polhenarejos/pico-hsm/doc/public_key_authentication.md

 4. #A signs the challenge and returns the signature.
 5. #B verifies the signature against the challenge with the public key of #A, previously registered.
 6. If the signature is valid, #B grants access to the user.

-This mechanism has no retry counter or PIN throttling, as no PIN is set up on the device.

 To enable PKA, the device must be initialized beforehand.
 In case the device has secret/private keys, all shall be exported and reimported when the set up is finished.